 - A Level subjects are timetabled for 6 periods each week.
-French and Spanish A Levels have an additional conversation lesson each week. - 2 The Extended Project is timetabled for 1 period each week from November in Year 12 to December in Year 13. - 3 A Level Further Mathematics should, in addition to the stated entry requirement, only be considered with prior discussion with the Head of Mathematics.
+French and Spanish A Levels have an additional conversation lesson each - The Extended Project is timetabled for 1 period each week from November in Year 12 to December in Year 13. - A Level Further Mathematics should, in addition to the stated entry requirement, only be considered with prior discussion with the Head of Mathematics.
+This must be taken in conjunction with Mathematics.